interledger-deprecated/ilp-plugin-virtual/README.md

 to handle settlement.

-Aside from `connect` and `disconnect`, the functions below might be called during the flow of an RPC request.
-They should not take enough time to time out an HTTP request.
+Aside from `connect` and `disconnect`, the functions below might be called during the flow of an RPC request, so they should run fast.
+Any of these calls SHOULD NOT take longer than 500 ms if `await`-ed.
+If a slower operation is required, it should be run in the background so it doesn't block the flow of the function.

 -------